 The Lowdown on Boxing Fitness & Our Signature Boxing Class in Denver

-ABOUT US: WTF Boxing is a Denver boxing fitness studio offering killer boxing and strength training bootcamp classes in Uptown Denver.
-We are passionate about helping people in Denver reach their fitness goals through our top-rated boxing fitness and HIIT classes!
+ABOUT US: WTF Boxing is a small independent boxing fitness studio offering killer boxing and strength training bootcamp classes in Uptown Denver.
+We are passionate about helping Denverites reach their fitness goals!
+If you wanna try WTF Boxing without commitment, get 7 days of workout classes at WTF Boxing Denver for $29!

-Ins and Outs of the Killer Boxing Class from a Top Denver Boxing Fitness Studio
+The One-of-a-Kind Boxing Class at Our Top Denver Boxing Fitness Studio

 We formed WTF Boxing to get in on this growing phenomenon and so we could offer great boxing classes and strength training classes in Denver.
 We think boxing fitness is such an amazing underappreciated form of workout and we wanted to help people in Denver try boxing!